Political Science 001 - The Government of the United States » Winter 2022 » Quiz 5 Chapters 16 and 17

 ______ is the annual amount by which expenditures are greater than revenues; and _____ is the total amount the government owes across all years.

-The central costs; the marginal costs
+A. The marginal costs; the central costs

-Deficit; debt
+C. Deficit; debt

-Debt; deficit
+D. Debt; deficit

 Question #11